bijoy-chandra/Identify-and-Remediate-Vulnerabilities/README.md

 ## Tools Used
 - Nmap: Carried out network exploration and port scanning in order to uncover available services and possible access points.
 - Metasploit Framework: Utilizing pre-built modules and custom scripts to exploit identified vulnerabilities for more thorough penetration testing.
+- Netcat: Access into bindshell bakdoor using netcat (nc) command.

 ## Steps to Reproduce